Inedo/inedo-docs/Content/proget/feeds/terraform/howto-terraform-proxy.md

 ![](/resources/docs/proget-terraform-connect.png){height="" width="50%"}

-## Step 2: Connect to the Terraform Registry
+## Step 2: Connect to the Hashicorp Registry

 Next, name your feed.
 For the example in this guide we will call our feed `public-terraform`.
 Make sure that the "Create a connector to registry.terraform.io" checkbox is selected, and select "Create New Feed".

 ![](/resources/docs/proget-terraform-namefeed.png){height="" width="50%"}

-Your `public-terraform` feed will then be created, populated with proxied Terraform Modules from the Terraform Registry.
+Your `public-terraform` feed will then be created, populated with proxied Terraform Modules from the Hashicorp Registry.

 ![](/resources/docs/proget-terraform-publicfeed.png){height="" width="50%"}

 ## Step 3: Update Terraform Configurations { #update-configuration }

-Now, you'll need to update your Terraform `.tf` files to specify module sources and versions, directing Terraform to fetch the module from your `public-terraform` feed instead of the public Terraform Registry.
+Now, you'll need to update your Terraform `.tf` files to specify module sources and versions, directing Terraform to fetch the module from your `public-terraform` feed instead of the public Hashicorp Registry.

 ```bash
 module "«module-name»" {